Theocracy (video game)

-Theocracy is a real-time strategy game for the PC developed by Philos Laboratories and published by Ubisoft in 2000.
+Theocracy is a real-time strategy game for the PC developed by Philos Laboratories and published by Ubi Soft in 2000.
 The game takes place in Mexico and Central America in the 15th century.
 The player controls a tribe in this region, and has 100 years to prepare for a Spanish invasion by expanding their territory across the Central American map, by conquest, or by allying and trading with other tribes.

 Story

 In Theocracy, the player is the leader of the Atlan tribe (a fictional tribe), who has escaped from oppression under the Axocopans, and now must improve their tribe in order to survive in Central America.
 As the player's empire's borders expands, the player is able to conduct diplomacy with other tribes.

 The game also allows players to play through several "Chronicles", a set of objective-based missions detailing supposed heroes of Aztec history.
 These mostly serve for tutorial purposes rather than being a serious part of the game however.